-This fully comprehensive Crevasse Rescue and Glacier Travel course is the industry gold standard for Mountaineers, Alpine Climbers and Glacier Hikers and Runners:
+This comprehensive Crevasse Rescue and Glacier Travel course is the industry gold standard for Mountaineers, Alpine Climbers and Glacier Hikers and Trail Runners:

-Our certified guides will teach participants all of the critical crevasse rescue and glacier travel safety skills.
+Our certified guides will teach you all the critical crevasse rescue and glacier travel safety skills.
 As well as the essential techniques for rescuing both roped and un-roped victims from a crevasse.

-MSAA has developed a carefully crafted, cutting edge curriculum, delivered by highly qualified guides who use a lesson plan.
+MSAA has developed a carefully crafted, cutting-edge curriculum, delivered by highly qualified guides who use a lesson plan.
 This ensures all participants acquire the full intended curriculum, demonstrate the skill to standard and are set up for rapid future progression.
-All participants receive the valuable course handout essential for future skill practice and refinement.
+All participants receive a valuable course handout essential for future skill practice and refinement.

-This course provides the necessary skills to not only undertake crevasse rescue and glacier travel, but also how to deal with glacier travel crux’s such as when to rope up, how to assess, cross and belay or rappel over crevasse snow bridges and bergchrunds.
-How to navigating complex crevasse fields.
-This is a field based course provided in world class locations.
+This course provides the necessary skills to not only undertake crevasse rescue and glacier travel but also how to deal with glacier travel cruxes such as when to rope up, how to assess, cross and belay or rappel over crevasse snow bridges and bergschrunds.
+Learn how to navigate complex crevasse fields in this field-based course.

-Practice the following key knots to prepare for the course: Figure 8 Tie, Figure 8 on a bite, Clove-Hitch, Münter-Hitch; Girth-Hitch and Prussik knots
+Practice the following knots to prepare for the course: Figure 8, Figure 8 on a bite, Clove-Hitch, Münter-Hitch; Girth-Hitch and Prussik knots.

-Meeting times, equipment requirement, logistics and locations are provided with a logistics email upon booking confirmation.
+Meeting times, equipment requirement, logistics and locations are provided via email upon booking confirmation.

 We have Crevasse Rescue Kits available to rent if needed, but we recommend using your own so you can get comfortable with your gear under the guide’s instruction.